etro-js/etro/README.md

 ```

 Then, start the development server (only used for convience while developing;
-you don't need a server to use Vidar):
+you don't need a server to use Etro):

 ```
 npm start